-- (aa) when Works and Non-Consulting Services are provided under the Force Account selection method (see Paragraph 7.11); - (bb) when Goods and Services are provided by universities, research institutes or similar institutions, which are SOEs, and are of a unique or exceptional nature because of the absence of suitable private sector alternatives, or as a consequence of the regulatory framework, or because their participation is critical to Project implementation, CDB may agree to the contracting of these entities on a case-by-case basis; and - (cc) On a case-by-case basis, CDB may agree to the hiring of government officials and civil servants of the Recipient's country under Consulting contracts, either as Individual Consultants or as members of the team of experts proposed by a Consulting Firm provided that: - (i) the services of the government officials and civil servants of the Recipient's country are of a unique and exceptional nature, or their participation is critical to Project implementation; - (ii) their hiring does not conflict with any laws, regulations or policies of the Recipient; and - (iii) their hiring would not, in CDB's view, create a conflict of interest in accordance with the Procedures;
+- (aa) when Works and Non-Consulting Services are provided under the Force Account selection method (see Paragraph 7.11); - (bb) when Goods and Services are provided by universities, research institutes or similar institutions, which are SOEs, and are of a unique or exceptional nature because of the absence of suitable private sector alternatives, or as a consequence of the regulatory framework, or because their participation is critical to Project implementation, CDB may agree to the contracting of these entities on a case-by-case basis; and - (cc) on a case-by-case basis, CDB may agree to the hiring of government officials and civil servants of the Recipient's country under Consulting contracts, either as Individual Consultants or as members of the team of experts proposed by a Consulting Firm provided that: - (i) the services of the government officials and civil servants of the Recipient's country are of a unique and exceptional nature, or their participation is critical to Project implementation;

-(dd) CDB may agree that university professors, experts or scientists in specialised fields from universities, research institutes or similar institutions, which are SOEs in the Recipient's country, be contracted individually on a part-time basis provided this is permitted under employment or other laws, regulations or policies of the Recipient's country and that there is no conflict of interest.

-(b) Eligibility may be expanded where:

-- (i) UN Agencies or other regional or international organisations, are contracted by Recipients, in accordance with Paragraphs 7.20 and 8.24, such organisations are permitted by CDB to apply their eligibility procedures in relation to any procurement they need to make under a CDB financed contract; - (ii) eligibility exceptions are permitted under CDB's Disaster Management Strategy and Operational Guidelines, as amended from time to time (in accordance with Paragraph 1.06) apply; - (iii) in accordance with Paragraphs 7.23 and 8.23, commercial practices are employed, there shall be no restrictions on country eligibility; and - (iv) in accordance with Paragraph 8.44, Individual Consultants receive honorariums, there shall be no restrictions on country eligibility.
+- (ii) their hiring does not conflict with any laws, regulations or policies of the Recipient; and - (iii) their hiring would not, in CDB's view, create a conflict of interest in accordance with the Procedures; - (dd) CDB may agree that university professors, experts or scientists in specialised fields from universities, research institutes or similar institutions, which are SOEs in the Recipient's country, be contracted individually on a parttime basis provided this is permitted under employment or other laws, regulations or policies of the Recipient's country and that there is no conflict of interest in accordance with the Procedures. - (b) Eligibility may be expanded, where: - (i) UN Agencies or other regional or international organisations, are contracted by Recipients, in accordance with Paragraphs 7.20 and 8.24.
+Such organisations may be permitted by CDB to apply their eligibility procedures in relation to any procurement they need to make under a CDB financed contract; - (ii) relevant provisions of CDB's Disaster Management Strategy and Operational Guidelines, as amended from time to time (in accordance with Paragraph 1.07) apply; - (iii) commercial practices are employed, in accordance with Paragraphs 7.23 and 8.23.
+In such cases there shall be no restrictions on country eligibility; and - (iv) Individual Consultants receive honorariums, in accordance with Paragraph 8.44.
+In such cases there shall be no restrictions on country eligibility.